Mesh44/OKE-LAB/OKE-LAB/3-start-ingestion/ingest.md

 ![Image alt text](images/14.jpg "Image title")

-4. Click **select from your computer** link and select the Java agent installer file from your computer.
+4. Click **select from your computer** link and pick the downloaded zip file.
 This is the file that you downloaded in the earlier steps.

 ![Image alt text](images/15.jpg "Image title")